Cooking is one of my passions. I like to make nutritious and tasty foods at home.

 Some Information on Mango Gojju or Mango Sauce

 It's mango season where I live.
-We see many varieties of mangoes everywhere.
+Everywhere we look, we see many varieties of mangoes.
 People make lots of dishes using mangoes, from tender mangoes to raw ones.
 Mango gojju should be made using mangos that are slightly sour (a little underripe).
 As this fruit is naturally sweet and sour, no need to use tamarind and jaggery (or sugar) in this recipe.
 If the fruit is too sour and not sweet, you have to add jaggery powder to adjust the taste.

 Mango gojju is easy and quick.
 It took me about 10 minutes to make this sauce.
 I used simple ingredients like mangoes, green chili, hing/asafoetida, salt, and the items needed for the tempering.
 This gojju is spicy and tangy.
 We serve this gojju (sauce) with white rice, idli, dosa, and as a side dish for any type of flat bread.
 You can store fresh this sauce for 2-3 days in refrigerator.